 Renting a Mobility Scooter (ECV) at Walt Disney World

 We are visiting Walt Disney World for the 6th time very soon, and this is the second time that I have had to rent a mobility scooter.
-Unfortunately I cannot manage the walking distance like I used to.
-It’s not just the walking around the parks, but there is lots of standing around waiting for a parade or show to start, as well as waiting in lines.
+Unfortunately, I cannot manage the walking distance like I used to.
+It’s not just walking around the parks, but there is lots of standing around waiting for a parade or show to start, as well as waiting in lines.
 There is also the walk from the car to the front gate (depending on where you park), as well as walking around resorts, and Disney Springs.
-I’ve even heard joke that Epcot stands for Every Person Comes Out Tired, because of the amount of walking involved!
+I’ve even heard a joke that Epcot stands for Every Person Comes Out Tired, because of the amount of walking involved!

 I have included links to some travel products that I think you will find useful.

 If you purchase via the links I may earn a small commission.

 As an Amazon Associate, I earn from qualifying purchases.